yNEX/MHW_decoExportCompare/README.md

 This tool allows tracking changes in decorations and formats the output for Excel or as text.

 Options:
   -e, --excel    Path and filename for Excel output.
-Defaults to 'DecoChanges.xlsx' in the current directory.
-  -t, --text     Path and filename for Text output.
-Defaults to 'DecoChanges.txt' in the current directory.
-  -b, --both     Create both Excel and Text versions.
-Defaults to 'DecoChanges.xlsx' and 'DecoChanges.txt'.
-  -h, --help     Show this help message
+Defaults to 'DecoChanges.xlsx' in the current directory -t, --text     Path and filename for Text output.
+Defaults to 'DecoChanges.txt' in the current directory -b, --both     Create both Excel and Text versions.
+Defaults to 'DecoChanges.xlsx' and 'DecoChanges.txt' -h, --help     Show this help message

 By default, outputs are displayed in the terminal.